 The basic procedure is to run a frequency sweep from 0.1 to 100 radians per second and a stress relaxation test on each sample, at 45°C. During the frequency sweep, record the complex modulus (G), the phase angle (delta) and the frequency.
-During the stress relaxation test, record time, torque and G (t).
+During the stress relaxation test, record time, torque and G(t).

-Install a slice in the testing tools using shims as necessary for a snug fit. tightening process, During the minimize subjecting the sample to torsion or tension by adjusting motor alignment and/or tool height.
+Install a slice in the testing tools using shims as necessary for a snug fit.
+During the tightening process, minimize subjecting the sample to torsion or tension by adjusting motor alignment and/or tool height.
 Measure the gage length of the installed sample.
 Zero the vertical distance indicator.
-Enable the autotension or "hold" capability.
+Enable the auto tension or "hold" capability.
 Close the environmental chamber.
-Raise the temperature to 45°C. After the sample temperature has been at $45 \pm 0.1^{\circ}$ C for ten minutes, run a frequency sweep from 0.1 to 100 radians per second (5 increments per decade) using 0.003% strain.
+Raise the temperature to 45°C. After the sample temperature has been at 45 ± 0.1°C for ten minutes, run a frequency sweep from 0.1 to 100 radians per second (5 increments per decade) using 0.003 % strain.
 After the frequency sweep, run the stress relaxation.
-Use 0.01% strain and record the values listed above for the first 60 seconds of the relaxation.
+Use 0.01 % strain and record the values listed above for the first 60 seconds of the relaxation.